-When the Civil War erupted, Doc’s father and uncles, while not supporting the split of the nation, supported their state’s vote to secede, as most loyal Southerners did.
+When the Civil War erupted, Doc’s father and uncles, while not supporting the split of the nation, supported their state’s vote to secede.
 Henry was appointed to serve as assistant quartermaster in the 27th Regiment of the Georgia Volunteer Infantry.
 Uncle John served as a surgeon in the Fayette Dragoons of the State Guards.

 The homes of the Holliday’s served as storage for provisions and a makeshift hospital.
 At the end of the war, all of the hard work the men had put into securing financial stability for the families was for nothing.

 He went to live with Uncle John and began learning dentistry soon after.
-He graduated from the Pennsylvania College for Dental Surgery in March of 1872.
+He graduated from the Pennsylvania College for Dentistry in March of 1872.

 By 1873 Doc’ s health had begun to fail so he set out for a drier climate in Texas.
 He partnered with Dr. John Seegar, but, after a while, the coughs that wracked his body made him unable to work on patients.
 Instead, Doc sought the life of a gambling man.
 He had learned card games from his nanny and was proficient enough to earn a living.